-Each Fund may enter into repurchase transactions and stock lending transactions, however, as at the date of this Prospectus the ACD has not engaged in stocklending transactions or repurchase transactions on behalf of the Funds.
+Each Fund, other than the Schroder Islamic Global Equity Fund, may enter into repurchase transactions and stock lending transactions, however, as at the date of this Prospectus the ACD has not engaged in stocklending transactions or repurchase transactions on behalf of the Funds.
 Should any Fund use such techniques and instruments defined under items "Securities and Cash Lending" and "Repurchase Agreements" in the future, the ACD will comply with the applicable regulations and in particular Regulation (EU) 2015/2365 of 25 November 2015 on transparency of securities financing transactions and of reuse or the statutory equivalent thereof which forms part of English law by virtue of the EUWA, as applicable) (the SFT Regulation) and all the information required by the applicable SFT Regulation will be available upon request at the registered office of the Company.
 The Prospectus will be updated prior to the use of any such techniques and instruments.